 CHAMPVA is the Civilian Health and Medical Program of the Department of Veterans Affairs and is administered by the Health Administration Center in Denver, Colorado.
 VA is authorized to provide medical care in the same or similar manner and subject to the same or similar limitations as medical care furnished to certain dependents and survivors of active duty and retired members of the Armed Forces.
 The CHAMPVA program is designed to accomplish this purpose.
 Under CHAMPVA, VA shares the cost of medically necessary services and supplies for eligible beneficiaries.

 Dependent’s Educational Assistance

-The Survivors' and Dependents' Educational Assistance (DEA) program offers education and training opportunities to eligible dependents of Veterans who are permanently and totally disabled due to a service-related condition or of Veterans who died while on active duty or as a result of a service-related condition.
-Get the DEA pamphlet.
+The Survivors' and Dependents' Educational Assistance program offers education and training opportunities to eligible dependents of Veterans who are permanently and totally disabled due to a service-related condition or of Veterans who died while on active duty or as a result of a service-related condition.
+Get the Dependent's Educational Assistance pamphlet.